LakshyaKhatri/Bookshelf-Reader/README.md

 # Local Setup
  - CLone the repo.
- - Open it in Android Studio
+ - Open it in Android Studio.
- - Setup Firebase requirements throught your account
+ - Setup Firebase requirements throught your account.

 # Usage
 * Capture image of a bookshelf from your camera or upload one from gallary (Make sure the spines are clearly visible).